 Top 10 Bible verses for wives

-Believe it or not, God has better marriage advice than Cosmopolitan Magazine, Taylor Swift, Oprah, or Kim Kardashian.
+Believe it or not, God has better marriage advice than Cosmopolitan Magazine, Ellen DeGeneres, Oprah, or Kim Kardashian.
 He created us, so he probably knows how to make relationships work!
 He has provided profound relationship principles in the Bible…and when wives apply these principles, amazing things happen!
 Broken marriages begin to heal and mediocre marriages begin to thrive.
 Here are my Top Ten Bible verses for wives, in no particular order.
 As you read these verses, ask God to show you the principle he wants you to apply in your marriage:

 1) Genesis 2:18 “It is not good for man to be alone; I will create a helper suitable for him”